|

 - Plug the iOS device into a car charger on your way to the trailhead so that you start the hike with a completely charged battery.

-If you follow all the steps, you may be able to record tracks for about 10 hours (4 hours on the iPhone 3) of actual hiking.
-Use an external battery pack to extend this time.
+If you follow all the steps, you may be able to record tracks for about 10 to 12 hours of actual hiking.
+Use an external battery pack to extend this time. |

 Why does the track elevation profile graph sometimes show a flat stretch with no elevation change when I know I am hiking up or down? |

 Under normal operating conditions, the GPS chip in the iPhone or WiFi+cellular iPad receives signals from at least 4 GPS satellites to calculate the 4 parameters of latitude, longitude, elevation, and time.
 Sometimes, in a narrow canyon, thick vegetation, or an overhanging cliff, reception of 4 satellite signals may be impossible.
-When the GPS chip is receiving only 3 satellite signals, it assumes that the altitude stays constant, allowing it to still calculate the changing latitude, longitude, and time.
+When the GPS chip is receiving only 3 satellite signals, it assumes that the elevation stays constant, allowing it to still calculate the changing latitude, longitude, and time.
 During this period, the elevation profile graph will be flat.
-Once the GPS chip is receiving 4 or more satellite signals again, the altitude reading will re-register your current elevation.
+Once the GPS chip is receiving 4 or more satellite signals again, the elevation reading will re-register your current elevation.
 You can reduce the chances of not receiving enough satellite signals by keeping the iPhone or iPad in full view of a clear sky, unblocked by anything shielding it, such as your body or metal or water-filled items.
-The most recent iOS devices receive satellite signals from the Glonass satellites as well as the GPS satellites, greatly reducing the chances of this happening.
+The most recent iOS devices receive satellite signals from the Glonass satellites as well as the GPS satellites, greatly reducing the chances of this happening. |

 Why does iHikeGPS sometimes hesitate before responding to my taps? |

 24K Quad Topo Maps are huge 34 to 65 megapixel images, which take a second to process given the speed of the iOS devices's processor.
 A spinning activity indicator will show in the upper right corner of the screen when the map cache is updating.
 This takes longer on the iPhone 3GS than it does on the speedier more recent models.
-Wait to give iHikeGPS further commands until the activity indicator is no longer visible.
+Wait to give iHikeGPS further commands until the activity indicator is no longer visible. |

 I started iHikeGPS and all of my downloaded maps are gone.
 What happened? |

-With the introduction of iCloud, Apple requires iHikeGPS NZ and other offline mapping programs to store the maps in the cache folder.
+With the introduction of iCloud, Apple requires iHikeGPS and other offline mapping programs to store the maps in the cache folder.
 That way the maps, which use several megabytes of memory each, would not take up space in your limited iCloud storage allotment.
 With the introduction of iOS 5, Apple started purging files from the cache folder whenever the the iOS device's storage memory was too full.
 If your maps disappeared, that means that you are almost out of storage memory and would benefit from removing some old apps you never use, some old songs you never listen to anymore, etc., to free up some memory and prevent further problems.

-If your maps have been erased, each time you start iHikeGPS NZ you will be given an opportunity to re-download your previously-downloaded maps.
-Be sure to do so before you download any new maps.
+If your maps have been erased, each time you start iHikeGPS you will be given an opportunity to re-download your previously-downloaded maps.
+Be sure to do so before you download any new maps. |